Enumerating Regular Languages with Bounded Delay: Interchangeability partition and orderability lower bound

 \begin{definition} For a state $q\in Q$, we let $A_q$ be the DFA obtained from~$A$ by setting $q$ as the only initial and final state.
 We call~$q$ \emph{loopable} if~$\L(A_q)\neq \{\epsilon\}$, and \emph{non-loopable} otherwise. \end{definition}

 We then define the \emph{interchangeability} relation on loopable states as the transitive closure of the union of two relations, called \emph{connectivity} and \emph{compatibility}:

-\begin{definition} We say that two states $q$ and~$q'$ are \emph{connected} if there is a directed path from~$q$ to~$q'$, or from~$q'$ to~$q$.
+\begin{definition} We say that two loopable states $q$ and~$q'$ are \emph{connected} if there is a directed path from~$q$ to~$q'$, or from~$q'$ to~$q$.
 We say that two loopable states~$q,q'$ are \emph{compatible} if~$\L(A_q) \cap \L(A_{q'}) \neq \{\epsilon\}$.
 These two relations are symmetric and reflexive on loopable states.
 We then say that two loopable states $q$ and $q'$ are \emph{interchangeable} if they are in the transitive closure of the union of the connectivity and compatibility relations.
 In other words, $q$ and $q'$ are interchangeable if there is a sequence $q = q_0, \ldots, q_n = q'$ of loopable states such that for any $0 \leq i < n$, the states $q_i$ and $q_{i+1}$ are either connected or compatible.
 Interchangeability is then an equivalence relation over loopable states. \end{definition}

-Note that if two loopable states~$q, q'$ are in the same strongly connected component (SCC) of~$A$ then they are connected, hence interchangeable; so we can equivalently see the interchangeability relation at the level of SCCs that contain a loopable state.
+Note that if two loopable states~$q, q'$ are in the same strongly connected component (SCC) of~$A$ then they are connected, hence interchangeable.
+Thus, we can equivalently see the interchangeability relation at the level of SCCs (excluding those that do not contain a loopable state, i.e., excluding the trivial SCCs containing only one state having no self-loop).